 Problem Resolution and Redress

-Commercial entities are encouraged to provide a description of the process consumers can follow to contact the entity regarding its use of facial template data.
+Covered entities are encouraged to provide a description of the process consumers can follow to contact the entity regarding its use of facial template data.

-Commercial entities are encouraged to publish whether they permit requests for revocation, deletion, or change of facial template data used for identification purposes.
+Covered entities are encouraged to publish whether they permit requests for revocation, deletion, or change of facial template data used for identification purposes.